-The Board has nominated and recommends the reelection of Messrs.
-Gabrielsen, Arling, and Kopaskie as Class I Directors for a one-year term expiring at the 1998 Annual Meeting of Stockholders.
-In addition, the Board has nominated and recommends the election of F. Rush McKnight as a Class II Director for a one-year term expiring at the 1998 Annual Meeting of Stockholders (the time at which all terms of Class II Directors expire).
-Mr. McKnight is nominated to fill the current vacancy on the Board.
+The Board has nominated and recommends the reelection of Mr. Arling and Ms. Jayne as Class I Directors for a one-year term expiring at the 2000 Annual Meeting of Stockholders.
+In addition, the Board has nominated and recommends the election of Mr. Sparkman as a Class II Director for the remaining portion of his term expiring at the 2000 Annual Meeting of Stockholders (the time at which all terms of Class II Directors expire).

 Unless otherwise instructed, the proxy holders will vote the proxies received by them FOR Messrs.
-Gabrielsen, Arling, Kopaskie, and McKnight.
+Arling and Sparkman, and Ms. Jayne.

 If elected, Messrs.
-Gabrielsen, Arling, Kopaskie, and McKnight have consented to serve as directors of the Company for a one-year term and until their respective successors are elected and qualified.
+Arling and Sparkman, and Ms. Jayne have consented to serve as directors of the Company for a one-year term and until their respective successors are elected and qualified.
 Although it is not contemplated that any nominee will be unable to serve as director, in such event, the proxies will be voted by the proxy holders for such other person or persons as may be designated by the present Board of Directors.
 Information with respect to each nominee is set forth below.